mmunini99/NextCloudDeployment/ADVANCE/MODULE 1/ReadMeAdvanceProject1.md

 exit
 ```

-Then, the last thin is to modify a config file, so run:
+Then, the last thing is to modify a config file, so run:
 ```bash
 kubectl edit configmap -n kube-system kube-proxy
 ```